nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/charts/chart-types.md

 Choosing an appropriate chart type is key in ensuring the end user is able to understand the data shown quickly and as efficiently as possible.
 The choice of chart type is often dependant on the purpose of what you need the chart to show.

+Please refer to the [Tables guidance](../../tables/table-or-chart/) on choosing between a table or a chart, table alternatives and best practice.

 In this section we will go through [four categories of chart types][chart 1]: comparison, composition, relationship and distribution charts.

 The [four main questions][chart 2] to help you decide which chart type to use are: